-Environmental Services continues construction on the SE Hemlock and Harrison Alley Sewer Repair Project in early June.
+Environmental Services completed construction on the SE Hemlock and Harrison Alley Sewer Repair Project.
 This project will replace 470 feet of 120-year-old public sewer pipes in the alley, install 430 feet of new sewer under the small rose garden east of Ladd’s Circle, and abandon 200 feet of sewer pipe between two properties on SE Cypress Avenue (see project map).

 Developments of Note